robert-schmidt/warcast.app/README.md

 Warcast.app is an advanced real-time conflict monitoring system that aggregates, analyzes, and visualizes global military conflicts using cutting-edge AI/ML technologies.
 In an era of information overload and rapidly evolving global tensions, our platform provides clarity by:

-- 📰 **Aggregating news from 50+ trusted sources** including ACLED verified conflict data
+- 📰 **Aggregating news from 50+ trusted sources** including ACLED verified conflict data and GDELT
 - 🤖 **AI-powered analysis** using OpenAI (*more models to come) for real-time threat assessment
 - 🎯 **Intelligent filtering** with configurable threat thresholds to focus on significant events
 - 🗺️ **Entity extraction** identifying countries, organizations, weapons, and key figures